 This ARK program is an intensive academic intervention for struggling students.

-MER began in earnest with the generosity of several private sector and individual donors.
-They are supporting four pupils at George Town Primary in the 2018-19 school year who are from significantly underprivileged circumstances.
+MER began in earnest with the generosity of several private sector and individual donors in 2018.
+The program has continued at George Town Primary for three years, serving 13 children who are from significantly underprivileged homes.
 Read more here

 ARK & Cayman Consignment